 Vamping is one of the techniques that songwriters use the most frequently.
 You might not be aware of it, yet it draws a lot of listeners.
 A song may become more interesting and distinctive via vamping.

-In CalypsoRoom we believe music is the most powerful tool to bring people together, and for this reason, we developed an online music social network where you can connect with friends or strangers while listening to music simultaneously, connected via webcam.
+We at CalypsoRoom think that music has the greatest ability to unite people, thus we created an online music social network where you can chat with friends or complete strangers while listening to music via a webcam.

 Thanks for reading,